General State of the Market

 This right is especially relevant on the occasion of the approval of the insolvency/restructuring plan, which requires a qualified majority vote, and of the replacement of the official liquidator in an insolvency context allowing unsecured creditors to influence the outcome of these proceedings.

 Precautionary Measures within Insolvency Proceedings

-Aside from this and previously to the initiation of an insolvency/restructuring proceeding, under Portuguese law, creditors fearing that the debtor may cause irreparable damages to their rights may petition the court to take the measures necessary to protect them (eg, freezing the debtors’ assets).
+Aside from this and prior to the initiation of an insolvency/restructuring proceeding, under Portuguese law, creditors fearing that the debtor may cause irreparable damages to their rights may petition the court to take the measures necessary to protect their rights (eg, freezing the debtor's assets).

 Notice to the Debtor